camunda/camunda-docs-static/get-started/content/rpa/_index.md

 Learn more about <a target="_blank" href="https://docs.uipath.com/orchestrator">UiPath Orchestrator</a> or visit the <a target="_blank" href="https://forum.uipath.com/">UiPath Forum</a>.

-### Camunda BPM Run
+### Camunda Platform Run

-Unless you already have a running Camunda BPM 7.14 or later installation, please
+Unless you already have a running Camunda Platform 7.14 or later installation, please

 * <a href="https://downloads.camunda.cloud/enterprise-release/camunda-bpm/run/7.14/7.14.0/camunda-bpm-run-ee-7.14.0-ee.zip">Download Camunda Run (Enterprise)</a>